flightwatching/wilco-api/docs/dashboards/readme.md

 TAT.maxScale //contains the maxOK as defined in the parameter definition (float) TAT.date //contains the date of the TAT sample. in unix timestamp: e.g 1381295944000

-TAT.value //the value of the parameter.
-May be a string or an Object if the TAT value was a JSON serialized string

 TAT; //will return the value of the sample TAT. it is the exact copy of TAT.value +TAT; //will return the value of the sample TAT as a float or NaN (Not a Number) if it cannot be cast
 ```

 ====